alexmx/AMXFontAutoScale/README.md

         super.viewDidLoad()

         someLabel.amx_fontSizeUpdateHandler = { originalSize, preferredSize, multiplier in
-	    let newFont = ... // Compute the new font
+	    // E.g. Compute the new fonts for the attributed text }
-	    someLabel.font = newFont // Set the new computed font
-        }
     }
 }